ravi0130/azure-avs-microhack/docs/HCX_Familiarization.md

 Note :

-If the VM that was migrated was on a extended network, the IP address of the VM will not change; however if the VM that was migrated was not on an extended network, then the IP address of the VM will change
+As the VM that was migrated was on a extended network, the IP address of the VM has not changed; however if the VM that was migrated was not on an extended network, then the IP address of the VM would have changed.

 This concludes the HCX familiarisation for AVS!!